ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

     caption="(left) Round two of sheep dumplings, prepared by Kourtney and Anuka.
 The worst constructed one was made by me. (right) The sheep bone picked clean by Baagii."
 %}

 The night was a mix of laughter and emotional conversations.
 I found it very impressive how communicative Baagii was despite having a miniscule English vocabulary.
-We learned that Batsur and Baagii used to play Counterstrike together in university.
+We learned that Batsur and Baagii used to play Counterstrike together at university.
 And that Baagii once drank 6L of kumis.
 Jokingly, he claimed that from the center of the ger he was projectile vomiting outside the door.

 On a separate note, Baagii thanked us for respecting his culture by participating in the sheep slaughter the previous day.
 As we drank, Baagii took the remainder of the sheep leg that Anuka used to make dumplings, grabbed a knife, and picked the bone clean.
 Anuka clarified to us that it wasn’t because he was necessarily still hungry, she said.
 Instead, it's because it is both practical an honorable to revere the animal's sacrifice by letting nothing go to waste.
 She also said if you are a guest and you similarly pick the bone clean, the owners will be "so, so appreciative" because it means you're fully respecting their hospitality.

 ## Day 14: Coming full circle

 In the morning we drove to Murun to get the car fixed.
 On the way we visited some ancient [deer stones](https://en.wikipedia.org/wiki/Deer_stones_culture).
-Just like stonehenge, the meaning of these ancient monuments remains a mystery to this day, although their are some pre-historic traditions in the region that remain steadfast, such as burying Murun people in mountains surrounding these deer stones.
+Just like stonehenge, the meaning of these ancient monuments remains a mystery to this day, although there are some pre-historic traditions in the region that remain steadfast, such as burying Murun people in mountains surrounding these deer stones.
 I wonder if it's related?

 {% include photo.html url="2023-09-14-north-mongolia/14/__2023-09-09_23-58-51-530000_cam.webp" width="50%" %}